rodricios/crawl-to-the-future/crawlers/google_2000/README.md

 because for whatever reason, "Complete" looks, frankly, *incomplete*.
 On a sidenote, programmers should not give name to filetypes, only functions and classes.

-I've included both types in the foldere #TODO: MAKE REFERENCE TO FOLDER
+I've included both types in the folder within the [**datasets** directory structure](https://github.com/rodricios/crawl-to-the-future/tree/master/dataset#dataset-aka-websites-from-2000-2005-2010-and-2015)

-And I repeat this method for the rest of the pages on the first page of Google's results
+And I repeat this method for the rest of the pages on the first page of Google's results.
+See the current hand picked [dataset here](https://github.com/rodricios/crawl-to-the-future/tree/master/dataset/NYTimes/byhand)

 But seriously though.
 Hand picking is not an option.
 Moving on to crawling.